Vets-Who-Code/web-curriculum/README.md

 # Vets Who Code Web Curriculum Syllabus

-Are you ready to dive into the world of software development?
-Our meticulously crafted curriculum is here to guide you every step of the way, ensuring a practical and hands-on learning experience that reflects the real-world challenges of working on a tech team. 🖥️
+At #VetsWhoCode, we believe in the power of practical and hands-on learning.
+Our meticulously crafted curriculum serves as a comprehensive guide for learning software development, providing you with the knowledge and skills needed to succeed at a company's tech team. 🖥️
-Designed with your success in mind, our program covers essential to advanced topics, equipping you with a well-rounded skill set upon completion.
-With an estimated 270 to 360 hours duration, you can choose your own learning pace.
-Want to accelerate your progress?
-Dedicate 20 hours per week for four months.
-Are you looking for a more moderate approach?
-Invest 14 hours per week for six months.
-The choice is yours! ⏰
-And that's not all: we believe in the power of mentorship.
-That's why we'll assign you a dedicated mentor who will support and guide you for six months.
-They'll provide insights, answer questions, and help you overcome any obstacles along the way. 🤝
+Consisting of 13 in-depth modules and an estimated duration of 195 to 260 hours, our program offers the flexibility to meet a range of learning goals and timelines.
+Whether you're dedicating 8 hours per week or more, we've got you covered. 💪
+Our no-nonsense approach focuses on tangible results rather than lofty ideals.
+We provide you with all the tools and resources you need to master essential advanced topics, empowering you to set yourself up for success in the ever-evolving world of software development. 💻
+At #VetsWhoCode, we value quality over quantity.
+Every word in our curriculum serves a purpose, contributing to the overall message of inclusion, respect, and opportunity for veterans.
+We understand your unique challenges and barriers, and we're here to help you overcome them with practical solutions and guidance. 🤝
-Join us on this transformative journey and unlock the boundless possibilities of the tech sector.
-Get ready to gain practical skills, experience hands-on learning, and set yourself up for success in the ever-evolving world of software development.
-Let's make your dreams of a tech career a reality! 💪
+Join us on this transformative journey and unlock your potential in the tech sector.
+You have the skills, and we have the curriculum and resources to help you succeed.
+Let's make your tech career aspirations a reality! �

 ## Acknowledgments